rtackx/ComSim/README.md

 This creates a new weighted graph on which is applied 2 steps :

     1) Cycles are detected and considered as core communities.
 A cycle is a sequence of nodes which have the highest weights (similarities) all along its path.
-    2) Based on communities previously detected, nodes that don't belong to any cycle are then placed to a neihbor community maximazing the sum of weights to that community.
+    2) Based on communities previously detected, nodes that don't belong to any cycle are then placed into a neighbor community maximazing the sum of link weights towards that community.

 	After these 2 steps, if there are still remaining nodes and neighbor distance is greater than 0, then a new weighted graph is computed on the induced graph of the remaining nodes at a smaller distance.